cube-alchemy/cube-alchemy/docs/api/hypercube.md

 - `to_be_stored`: Set to True if the hypercube will be serialized/stored (skips Default context state creation)

-- `reset_all` *(only load_data method)*: Whether to reset metrics and queries definitions, as well as registered functions when reloading data
+- `reset_specs` *(only load_data method)*: Whether to clear all existing analytics and plotting definitions (metrics, derived metrics, queries, plots, transformations) and the function registry before loading new ones from the Catalog Source.

 - `logger` *(only constructor)*: Controls instance logging.